Joe Starks, often called Jody, is Janie’s second husband and a born entrepreneur with a few good qualities. For one thing, he has magnetic charisma.

-Joe Starks (often called Jody) is Janie’s second husband and a born entrepreneur with magnetic charisma.
-However, he suffers from an overdose of ambition, a lack of communication, a superiority complex, and uncontrollable jealousy over Janie.
+Actually, apart from his charisma, Joe Starks is kind of a jerkosaur.
+He suffers from an overdose of ambition, a lack of communication, a superiority complex, and uncontrollable jealousy over Janie.

-At first, Janie only feels that Joe values her.
-But as she realizes that Joe values her as a possession rather than as a human being, she becomes emotionally distant.
+At first, Janie only knows that Joe values her.
+But, as she realizes that Joe values her as a possession rather than as a human being, she becomes emotionally distant.
 From Joe’s standpoint, since Janie is a woman, she has no intelligence, voice, or autonomy and should be entitled to none.
 Though much of this concept is illustrated through his treatment of Janie, Joe also enforces this philosophy on other women as well.

-From the beginning, Joe makes known that he desires to be "a big voice."
+From the beginning, Joe makes it known that he desires to be "a big voice."
 However, when he achieves a position of power, Joe takes it too far and, in Janie’s eyes, becomes nothing but the big voice.
-With this voice, Joe makes his opinions loudly known, often silencing others’ dissent, and giving his words the force of law.
+With this voice, Joe makes his opinions loudly known, often silencing others’ dissent and giving his words the force of law.